numba/numba/docs/source/proposals/external-memory-management.rst

 ^^^^^^^^^^^^^^^^^^^^^

-As well as providing correct execution of a simple example, all relevant Numba CUDA unit tests also pass with the prototype branch. for the internal memory manager and the RMM EMM Plugin.
+As well as providing correct execution of a simple example, all relevant Numba CUDA unit tests also pass with the prototype branch, for both the internal memory manager and the RMM EMM Plugin.

 RMM